panplou/CalendarModule/README.md

 ## Run

-1) Checkout project from repository to desired directory
+1) Checkout project from repository to desired directory (or download as zip from the 'Code' drop down button)
 3) Open Terminal / Command line
 4) Navigate to the directory the project folder is located and go inside calendar module folder
 5) execute "npm install" to fetch all necessary depencies